Heavy Lifting When Pregnant: Physical Labor and Safety

 Working in Health Care While Pregnant

-Working in the healthcare industry as a doctor, nurse, dentist, veterinarian, lab or diagnostic technician, etc., puts you in constant contact with germs and diseases.
-While this was a risk you took on when entering the career, now that you're pregnant, you may needed assess your exposure to determine what is safe for you and your baby.
+Working in the healthcare industry as a doctor, nurse, dentist, veterinarian, lab or diagnostic technician, etc., puts you in constant contact with bacteria and diseases.
+While this was a risk you took on when entering the career, now that you're pregnant, you may need to assess your exposure to determine what is safe for you and your baby.

-Exposure to certain toxic chemicals used for sterilization of equipment, anesthesia gases, radiation used for diagnostic and treatment purposes, and infections can be harmful to the fetus.
+Exposure to certain toxic chemicals used for sterilization of equipment, anesthesia gasses, radiation used for diagnostic and treatment purposes, and infections can be harmful to the fetus.

 Take a look at what you are exposed to daily and talk to your doctor about any concerns.
-If you're worried about the health of your baby, ask to be reassigned to a safer position or consider taking an early leave of absence.
+If you're worried about your baby’s health, ask to be reassigned to a safer position or consider taking an early leave of absence.

 Exercising While Pregnant